awsdocs/amazon-athena-user-guide/doc_source/json-serde.md

 ## OpenX JSON SerDe<a name="openx-json-serde"></a>

-In addition to the `paths` property that defines the columns in the table, the OpenX JSON SerDe has the following optional properties that can be useful for addressing inconsistencies in data\.
+In addition to the `paths` property for the columns in the table, the OpenX JSON SerDe has the following optional properties that can be useful for addressing inconsistencies in data\.

 **ignore\.malformed\.json**
 Optional\.
 When set to `TRUE`, lets you skip malformed JSON syntax\.
 The default is `FALSE`\.